-Looking at the Events tab, you have a list of Events for a given Business Object.
-The message for each Event is presented with the spaceholders for parameters, the actual parameter values have not been merged into the message.
+Looking at the Events panel, you have a list of all Events fired in the lifetime of the project.
+The message for each Event is presented with the space holders for parameters, the actual parameter values have not been merged into the message.

-Here's the Event list for the Account Business Object in the Workshop track with the Event I0019 highlighted.
-The Event complains that the InterestType of some 29.371 Accounts is unknown.
+Here's the Event list in the Workshop track with the Event I0019 highlighted.
+The Event complains that in 27.838 instances an InterestType is unknown.
+This affects 22.688 Accounts

 Intermediate Event aggregation

-By clicking the Count for the Event I0019 you go to the intermediate Event list, where the actual parameter values have been merged into the Event message to replace the placeholder.
+By clicking the Business Object name Account for the Event I0019 you go to the intermediate Event list displaying the actual parameter values.

-Clicking a count in the Intermediate list takes you to the list of Business Object instances that fired the Event with this value for the message placeholder.
-This is also the list you will get if you are using the Search tab
+Clicking a line in the Intermediate list takes you to the list of items that fired the Event with this value for the message placeholders.
+This is also the list you will get from the Items menu item

 |Item Id||The internal Id of the Business Object instance in the migration database.
 Click to proceed to the detail view|

-Clicking the Item Id in the Business Object list proceeds to the detail view.
-Here all information for on specific Business Object instance is displayed
+Clicking the Item Id in the Item list proceeds to the detail view.
+Here all information for one specific Business Object instance is displayed in a consolidated view

 What happened here?